gregology/gregology.github.io/codex.md

 - Humans will be augmented to the point that they refer to their tools in the first person
 - Vehicles will travel at 300+kph on Canadian Highways
 - Capital will no longer be the most powerful commodity
+- Disney will stop making movies where the protagonist is notable because of hereditary (princess, prince, etc)

 ### Before 2050